PengNi/ccsmeth/README.md

   --header              save header annotations from bam/sam.
 DEPRECATED

 ALIGN:
+  --path_to_pbmm2 PATH_TO_PBMM2
+                        full path to the executable binary pbmm2 file.
+If not specified, it is assumed that pbmm2 is in the PATH.
+  --minimap2            use minimap2 instead of pbmm2 for alignment
+  --path_to_minimap2 PATH_TO_MINIMAP2
+                        full path to the executable binary minimap2 file.
+If not specified, it is assumed that minimap2 is in the PATH.
   --bestn BESTN, -n BESTN
                         retain at most n alignments in minimap2. default 3, which means 2 secondary alignments are retained.
 Do